D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - execute `New-PSDrive` on the Windows servers

 The first 4 commands create the File Share on the SA.
-After the FS is available on Azure any VM on Azure can access provided it holds the access key and its path.
+After the FS is available on Azure any VM on Azure can access it provided it holds the access key and its path.

 - execute CMDKEY on the Windows servers allows to permanently store the credentials and map